jeremywrnr/hci-prelims/notes.md

 ---
 ---

+# design principles for visualizations

+maneesh agarwal et al. presents a three stage process for visual design
+principles: 1. identify design principles, 2. instantiate design principles, and 3. evaluate design principles. the most effective visualizations capitalize on human ability to process images. design principles connect the visual design of a visualization with the viewer's perception and cognition of the underlying information the visualization is meant to convey. identifying and formulating good design principles often requires analyzing the best hand-designed visualizations, examining prior research on the perception and cognition of visualizations, and, when necessary, conducting user studies into how visual techniques affect perception and cognition. given a set of design rules and quantitative evaluation criteria, we can use procedural techniques and/or energy optimization to build automated visualization-design systems.

 # getting the design right and the right design

 bill buxton, u toronto/msr. they present results suggesting that users in user